-In 2007, wishing to move away from the city and explore Buddhism more deeply, I went to live at a remote Buddhist retreat centre in the South of France.
+In 2007 I went to live at a remote Buddhist retreat centre in the South of France.
 I set up a workshop there where I continued to make Buddhist jewellery and also restore and repair ancient, sacred buddist metalwork.
 I travelled the world, selling my jewelry as I went.
 It was during this time that I studied traditional metalworking techniques with artists and craftsmen in India and Nepal.

 Living in the French countryside for over 12 years gave me the time and space to develop my skills and explore my art.
 I learnt how to make everything myself, teaching myself engraving, metal spinning and perfecting my wax carving skills.